team-telnyx/telnyx-webrtc-ios/README.md

    Calling this method solves the race condition, where call is ended before the client connects to the webserver.
 This way the call is ended on the callee side once a connection is established.

-3. Debugging Push Notification Call Issues : Logs on the receivers end are neccessary to fully debug issues relating to push notifications.
-   However the debugger is not attached when app is completely killed.
-To solve for this the app can simply be put in background,voip push notifications should come through and debugger should record all logs.
-Filtering logs using word `TxClient` should filter all sdk related messages.
+3.Logs on the receiver's end are necessary to thoroughly debug issues related to push notifications.
+However, the debugger is not attached when the app is completely killed.
+To address this, the app can simply be       placed in the background.
+VOIP push notifications should then come through, and the debugger should record all logs.
+You can filter logs using the keyword 'TxClient' to isolate all SDK-related messages

    ![image](https://github.com/team-telnyx/telnyx-webrtc-ios/assets/134492608/e04b9ade-9390-452c-a078-3386ace8d0c2)